-No stranger to the Palouse, Ray Lopes rejoins the Washington State University men's basketball staff as an assistant coach in 2012-13 after serving on the Idaho men's basketball staff the last four seasons.
+No stranger to the Palouse, Ray Lopes rejoined the Washington State University men’s basketball staff as an assistant coach prior to the 2012-13 season and spent two years on Ken Bone’s staff, after serving on the Idaho men’s basketball staff for four seasons.

 Lopes was a member of Kelvin Sampson’s Cougar coaching staff during the 1993-94 season as an assistant coach, before following him to Oklahoma to serve in the same capacity from 1994-2002.
 In Lopes’ lone year with the Cougars under Sampson, WSU recorded a 20-11 overall mark, finished fourth in the Pacific-10 Conference and advanced to the first round of the NCAA Tournament.

 Lopes’ résumé shows success at multiple levels in his 20-plus years of coaching, and includes a Western Athletic Conference regular-season title with Fresno State in 2003 and an NBA D-League Championship with the Idaho Stampede during the 2007-08 season, as well as an NCAA Final Four appearance with Oklahoma in 2002.